The Farm Gate Store is open

 Uniform enough to make a mini jack-o-lantern, tasty enough to eat.
 This is an heirloom that I grew a couple of years at our first farm in Stittsville.
 After some persistent suggestions from Julia, I opted to plant a few of these this season.
 The drought likely saved them as the heat and water stress caused the plants to set their fruit early, thus saving the first pumpkins from the ravages of vine borer.

-Carrots: $3.00 / Lb Orange, white and yellow.
-Excellent quality.
+Orange Carrots: $3.00 / Lb Excellent quality, very good tasting.
 I finally figured out how to get a reliable germination of carrots in muck soil.

 Chard: $2.00 / 6 Oz.
 Lots of the heirloom giant fordhook; as well as silverado which has a broad, white stem.